taituo/gitlab_pipeline_mock/HOW.md

 - Starts `uvicorn app.main:app --reload` using the virtualenv binary.
 - Export `MOCK_TOKEN` before running to match your client expectations.
+- Visit `http://localhost:8000/docs` (Swagger UI) or `/redoc` to browse the OpenAPI contract, or download `/openapi.json` for tooling.

 ## Clean the environment